HenrykZschuppan/TableViewColumnResizer/README.md

 ## Configuration (Horizontal Buffer)

-By default, the resizer doens't subtracts a a padding (`0.0` pixels) from the available width.
+By default, the resizer doesn't subtracts a padding (`0.0` pixels) from the available width.
 This buffer acts as a safety margin to compensate for things like CSS borders (`border-width`) or minor layout inaccuracies not covered by `table.getInsets()`.

 **When to Adjust:**